REALTY

 At the notary’s office, the deed of sale is read aloud to both parties before signing.
 Then, the buyer pays the purchase price and notary fees, and the seller hands over the keys to the property.

-The stamped copy of the authentic deed from the tax authorities serves as proof of ownership.
-Typically, it takes about six months from the signing of the deed of sale to receive the official title deed.
+The stamped copy of the deed of sale from the tax authorities serves as proof of ownership.
+Typically, it takes about six more months to receive the official title deed.

-Renovate or move into your new home
+Renovating first or moving into your new home straight away

 Chez Jade par Maison Kyka, un appartement haussmannien rénové devenu la résidence principale de sa propriétaire